Author – Manisha Gupta

 Passive Integrated Transponder or PIT tags are inserted into fishes to monitor their migration patterns of endangered species.
 These tags work exactly in the same manner as microchips in pets like dogs.

-It is dangerous for human life to get too close to the some species such as sharks.
+It is dangerous for human life to get too close to some species such as sharks.
 To help tackle this problem, a stereo-camera system for studying sharks has been developed by scientists.
 This device helps in measuring the size of the sharks without requiring any human to get too close to them.

 High-Tech Fish Hooks

 In Australia, Tasmanian devils are facing a high risk of acquiring the devil facial tumor disease.
 This disease is spreading across the species, thus causing a dip in their population.
-To better understand this disease and control it, the scientists are using the gene sequencing machine.
+To better understand this disease and control it, the scientists are using the gene-sequencing machine.
 This device helps in understanding the genetic diversity of the species.
 The DNA code of the animals can be easily studied using this device.

-Monitoring of Wildlife Sounds
+Monitoring Wildlife Sounds

-A new computer technology has been designed to listen to multiple bird sounds at a time.
+A new software technology has been designed to listen to multiple bird sounds at a time.
 This device helps researchers to identify which bird species are present in one location.
 It will also help them know how these species are changing, due to the climatic conditions.